JonathanReeve/jonreeve.com/src/presentations/corpus-db/corpus-db.md

 ## Corpus-DB Is Not

- - Not a service
- - Not a website
+ - Not pretty
  - Not user-friendly
+ - Not meant for humans

 ---